Micemade/micemade-so-widgets/readme.txt

 Although not required, <a href="https://wordpress.org/plugins/siteorigin-panels/" rel="nofollow">Page Builder by SiteOrigin</a> is recommended.

-See the all of widgets in action here -

-<a href="http://portfoliotheme.org/siteorigin-widgets" title="Micemade SO widgets Widgets Demo Site"><strong>LIVE DEMO</strong></a> | <a href="http://portfoliotheme.org/products/livemesh-siteorigin-widgets-pro/" title="Micemade SO widgets Widgets Premium Version"><strong>PRO Version</strong></a>.
+See the all of widgets in action here - <a href="https://micemade.com/natura" title="Micemade SO widgets Widgets Demo Site"><strong>LIVE DEMO</strong></a>

-The plugin comes with the following widgets. <strong>Almost all of the widgets come with a dark version.</strong> -
+The plugin comes with the following widgets. <strong>Almost all of the widgets come with a dark version.</strong>

 <ul>
 <li>Services that capture what you can offer for your clients/customers.</li>
-<li><a href="http://portfoliotheme.org/siteorigin-widgets/tabs-and-accordions/" title="Responsive Tabs and Accordion Widgets">Responsive Tabs</a> that function seamlessly across all devices and resolutions.</li>
+<li>Responsive Tabsthat function seamlessly across all devices and resolutions.</li>
-<li><a href="http://portfoliotheme.org/siteorigin-widgets/tabs-and-accordions/" title="Responsive Tabs and Accordion Widgets">Accordion/Toggle</a> that capture collapsible content panels when space is limited.</li>
+<li>Accordion/Toggle that capture collapsible content panels when space is limited.</li>
 <li>Heading styles to capture effective headings for your page sections.</li>
 <li>Team Profiles widgets to display all the team members.</li>
 <li>Odometer to show impressive numbers pertaining to your work or company.</li>